WallStreetMojo

 #6 – Land

-The land is the tangible long-term asset which the business generally holds for a period of greater than one year.
-The land is bought for or with the place of business like office, plant, etc. or for housing and commercial developments.
+Land is the tangible long-term asset that the business generally holds for greater than one year.
+The land is bought for or with the place of business like office, plant, etc., or for housing and commercial developments.

 Tangible Assets 1

 The land is shown at the purchase price by the company until the same is sold.
-Any change in value during the holding period is not recorded, and only the gain or loss at the time of sale of land is reflected as the increase or decrease in cash or equity account.
+Any change in value during the holding period is not recorded, and only the gain or loss at the time of land sale is reflected as the increase or decrease in cash or equity account.
 The balance sheet shows the purchase price until it is sold.
-There is no wear and tear in the land, so no depreciation benefit of the same is allowed as per the income tax.
+There is no wear and tear in the land, so no depreciation benefit is allowed as per the income tax.

 #7 -Property, Plant & Equipment